nicktehrany/website/website/content/IN4391 Distributed Systems Notes/FunctionalRequirements.md

 message contains the state of the logical clock of the sender.
 This is an array the size of the number of processes (an index for each process) of clocks for the state of each process.

+The difference between Lamport and Vector clocks is that Lamport is only a single value (single clock) whereas Vector is a collection of clocks of all processes in the system.

 ### Flat Naming

 It is vital for distributed systems to have some efficient naming scheme for the different systems/nodes, which is used